Uippao/KoekammioDiscord/README.md

 # KoekammioDiscord
-KoekammioDiscord is a simple but customizable event-based SCP:SL server status indicator bot.
+KoekammioDiscord is a simple but customizable SCP:SL server status indicator bot.
 It is built on LabAPI and Discord.NET, aiming to provide an easy way to indicate the status of your SCP:SL server in your Discord server.
 The approach is to be very simple by only doing one thing.
 If you want a more extensive solution, this might not be for you.
 Despite this, it consists of only one component to further simplify the experience.
 KoekammioDiscord provides a simple configuration which allows you to customize/translate it to suit your needs.